The Dutch will vote on the matter next month.

 - To pay one's own expenses on a date or outing.

 - To have every participant pay his or her own expenses.

 - In trouble or disfavor.

-- the people of the Netherlands
+- The people of the Netherlands.

-- Of or relating to the Pennsylvania Dutch.
+- The Pennsylvania Dutch.

-- Middle English Duch German, Dutch from Middle Dutch Dūtsch teutā- in Indo-European roots.
+- Middle English Duch German, Dutch from Middle Dutch Dūtsch teutā- in Indo-European roots

 - From Middle English Duch (“German, Low Countryman”), from Middle Dutch dūtsch, duutsc (modern Duits (“German”)), northern variant of dietsc (compare modern Diets (“Dutch language”)), from Proto-Germanic *þiudiskaz (compare German Deutsch (“German”), Old English þēodisc (“of the people”)), from Proto-Germanic *þeudō ‘people’, from Proto-Indo-European *tewtéh₂.
 See also Derrick, Teuton, Teutonic.